python/cpython/Doc/library/email.policy.rst

 email package to alter the default behavior.
 The settable values and their defaults are described below.

 There is a default policy used by all classes in the email package.
-This policy is named :class:`Compat32`, with a corresponding pre-defined instance named :const:`compat32`.
-It provides for complete backward compatibility (in some cases, including bug compatibility) with the pre-Python3.3 version of the email package.
+For all of the :mod:`~email.parser` classes and the related convenience functions, and for the :class:`~email.message.Message` class, this is the :class:`Compat32` policy, via its corresponding pre-defined instance :const:`compat32`.
+This policy provides for complete backward compatibility (in some cases, including bug compatibility) with the pre-Python3.3 version of the email package.

+This default value for the *policy* keyword to :class:`~email.message.EmailMessage` is the :class:`EmailPolicy` policy, via its pre-defined instance :data:`~default`.

+When a :class:`~email.message.Message` or :class:`~email.message.EmailMessage`
+object is created, it acquires a policy.
+If the message is created by a :mod:`~email.parser`, a policy passed to the parser will be the policy used by the message it creates.
+If the message is created by the program, then the policy can be specified when it is created.
+When a message is passed to a :mod:`~email.generator`, the generator uses the policy from the message by default, but you can also pass a specific policy to the generator that will override the one stored on the message object.

+The default value for the *policy* keyword for the :mod:`email.parser` classes and the parser convenience functions **will be changing** in a future version of Python.
+Therefore you should **always specify explicitly which policy you want to use** when calling any of the classes and functions described in the :mod:`~email.parser` module.

 The first part of this documentation covers the features of :class:`Policy`, an :term:`abstract base class` that defines the features that are common to all policy objects, including :const:`compat32`.
 This includes certain hook methods that are called internally by the email package, which a custom policy could override to obtain different behavior.

-When a :class:`~email.message.Message` object is created, it acquires a policy.
-By default this will be :const:`compat32`, but a different policy can be specified.
-If the ``Message`` is created by a :mod:`~email.parser`, a policy passed to the parser will be the policy used by the ``Message`` it creates.
-If the ``Message`` is created by the program, then the policy can be specified when it is created.
-When a ``Message`` is passed to a :mod:`~email.generator`, the generator uses the policy from the ``Message`` by default, but you can also pass a specific policy to the generator that will override the one stored on the ``Message`` object.
+The second part describes the concrete classes :class:`EmailPolicy` and :class:`Compat32`, which implement the hooks that provide the standard behavior and the backward compatible behavior and features, respectively.

 :class:`Policy` instances are immutable, but they can be cloned, accepting the same keyword arguments as the class constructor and returning a new